ba•sics a•bout ais•linn kate

 - grown my hair out (twice) and chopped it all off (twice)

-- shot weddings during a flood, a tropical storm, and 200% humidity (not really 200%, but those of you on the Florida coast FEEL ME, right?)
+- shot weddings during a flood, a hurricane, a tropical storm, and 200% humidity (not really 200%, but those of you on the Florida coast FEEL ME, right?)

 What is the best part about owning the studio?